 ARTICLE III - EXTENSIONS

-The parties hereto may elect to extend this Agreement upon such terms and conditions as may be agreed upon in writing and signed by the parties at the time of any such extension.
+Extension updates here.

 ARTICLE IV - DETERMINATION OF RENT

 Section 1.
 Monthly Rent: The Tenant agrees to pay the Landlord and the Landlord agrees to accept, during the term hereof, at such place as the Landlord shall from time to time direct by notice to the Tenant, monthly rent set forth in the following table: